nyghtowl/Sun_Finder/README.md

 #Sun Finder

+- Update: Plans to revampt the site and launch on Heroku for July.

 A Bay Area inspired web application to simplify search for micro climate weather results by just entering a San Francisco neighborhood.

 Developed in 3 weeks at the end of Hackbright Spring 2013.